-Modules / Units Globalisation and Indian Society Understanding the concepts of liberalization, privatization and globalization; Growth of information technology and communication and its impact manifested in everyday life; Impact of globalization on industry: changes in employment and increasing migration; Changes in agrarian sector due to globalization; rise in corporate farming and increase in farmers'suicides.
-Human Rights Concept of Human Rights; origin and evolution of the concept; The Universal Declaration of Human Rights; Human Rights constituents with special reference to FundamentalRights stated in the Constitution Understanding oneself Defining self and Personality development; determinants of Personality development; agents of socialisation and roles played by them in Individual development, Maslow's theory of self-actualisation.
-Aggression and Violence as the public expression of internal conflict .
-Stress and conflict management Meaning of stress ; it's causes and Coping mechanisms for managing stress, Meaning of conflict; It's causes and response in society; Individual Conflict - resolution and efforts towards building peace and harmony in society.
+Sr.No.
+Modules / Units Unit I Globalisation and Indian Society Understanding the concepts of liberalization, privatization and globalization; Growth of information technology and communication and its impact manifested in everyday life; Impact of globalization on industry: changes in employment and increasing migration; Changes in agrarian sector due to globalization; rise in corporate farming and increase in farmers'suicides.
+Unit II Human Rights Concept of Human Rights; origin and evolution of the concept; The Universal Declaration of Human Rights; Human Rights constituents with special reference to FundamentalRights stated in the Constitution Unit III Childer standing onesen Defining self and Personality development; determinants of Personality development; agents of socialisation and roles played by them in Individual development, Maslow's theory of self-actualisation.
+Aggression and Violence as the public expression of internal conflict.
+Unit IV Stress and conflict management Meaning of stress ; it's causes and Coping mechanisms for managing stress, Meaning of conflict; Its causes and response in society; Individual Conflict - resolution and efforts towards building peace and harmony in society.